 CREATTE stands for Creating Research Experiences and Activities Through Teaching Enhancement.
-The CREATTE program is sponsored by the Office for Undergraduate Research and is intended to provide students an authentic research experience within a course.
+Faculty who participate in the CREATTE program incorporate high-impact scholarship and creative activities into a structured course.

 - Develop or work from a defined research question